Waterdrips/waterdrips2.github.io/drafts/2020-01-07-inlets-pro.md

 ![Inlets Cloud NAtive card](/images/cncf-inlets.png)

-There are plenty of freemium services out there that will give you inbound network access to processes that dont have inbound connectivity, but most of these services are in control of your data, rate limit and are closed source.
+There are plenty of freemium services out there that will give you inbound network access to processes that don't have inbound connectivity, but most of these services are in control of your data, rate limit and are closed source.
 Inlets gives you back control of your data, privacy and lets you run the service in the way you want.